batoxpr/introtoim/Mid-term Documentation (FINAL).md

 * To learn about adding sounds, I've watched the [following tutorial from The Coding Train](https://www.youtube.com/watch?v=40Me1-yAtTc)

-//**issues**
+///**issues**///

+* At first, I had many troubles with switching between the states and coding the small functions.
+However simple Google search, and the examples I mentioned above, particularly  Middleton & The Coding Train, helped me immensely.

-At firts, my audios were coming out distorted when I played them.
+* At firts, my audios were coming out distorted when I uploaded them to P5.
 I tried them on different computers, and still experienced the same issue.
 Then i realized that it happens if I put the audios by themselves within the function or draw function.
 I've found the solution from (the following link)[https://discourse.processing.org/t/i-am-trying-to-load-in-a-sound-file-to-my-p5-sound-project-but-they-all-come-out-distorted-or-my-screen-goes-black/6121]